PhilipCoder/InstanceEnums/README.md

 ## Problem

 Enums represent types.
 But with no backing type.
-They can only be base level reference structs.
+They can only be base level structs.
 As soon as you see an enum in code, you know that code is not SOLID.
 Enums originate back to the C days, and I believe that they serve no place in modern object orientated language.

 Let's show a small example.
 You have to write a REST API endpoint that calculates medication and the amount of pills you have to take based on diagnosis and age.
 If you